Arkansas Girls Prep Poll | WTOP News

 |NR

-Others receiving votes: LR Christian 7, Southside Batesville 5, Bryant 3, Jonesboro 3.
+Others receiving votes: LR Christian 6, Bryant 4, Nashville 4, West Memphis 3, Nettleton 2, Cabot 1.

 |Class 6A